tduboudi/IAMPS2019-Procedural-Fruit-Tree-Rendering-Framework/README.md

 -- Fruit 3D models & texture : https://www.turbosquid.com/, https://free3d.com/3d-models/

-5 - Download the repository archive or clone it.
+5 - Clone the repository.

 6 - Open the Blender GUI and choose the "Scripting" panel configuration (in the top toolbar, next to "Help", it should be at default initially).